brandomAKcode/odoo_owl_practices/README.md

 ## odoo owl practice

 Odoo Owl allows us to create reactive interfaces.
 This repository will have several commits that will show various examples of this library.
+I'm primarily testing within a small set of files to create a quick reference for Owl.